Naming, Describing, and Quantifying Visual Objects in Humans and LLMs: Tasks and Datasets

 \section{Tasks and Datasets}

 We use the images and corresponding human labels or descriptions from three datasets in English, that we briefly describe below.

 \paragraph{NOUN} The Novel Object and Unusual Name (NOUN) dataset \citep{horst2016novel} contains 64 images of multipart, multicolored, and three-dimensional uncommon and novel objects.
 The dataset was originally created for behavioral studies on word learning and, to the best of our knowledge, it has not been used for NLP research.
 We focus on the \textit{naming task}, where participants were asked to answer the question ``What would you call this object?''.
 The answers are sentences like: `a plastic object with red stuff on top'.
 For each object, the proportion of colors (e.g., `red', `bronze') and textures (e.g., `soft', `rough') was calculated as the number of attributes given the number of responses.
 An example from the dataset is reported in Figure \ref{fig:dataset_variability} (left), together with the ratio of colors and textures in human responses.
-In NOUN, we examine human production preferences on a high level, by just looking at the frequency according to which certain adjectives are used.
+In NOUN, we examine human production preferences on a high level, by looking at the frequency according to which certain adjectives (related to color and texture attributes) are used.

-\paragraph{ManyNames} In ManyNames \citep{silberer-etal-2020-object, silberer-etal-2020-humans}, the authors collected names for 25K objects from VisualGenome \citep{krishna2017visual} by asking human annotators.
-Each object is associated with an average number of 35.3 annotations.
+\paragraph{ManyNames} In ManyNames \citep{silberer-etal-2020-object, silberer-etal-2020-humans}, the authors collected names for 25K objects appearing in real-world images from VisualGenome \citep{krishna2017visual} by asking human annotators to generate a name for them.
+Each object (highlighted by a red box in the image) is associated with an average number of 35.3 annotations.
 More than 90\% of the objects are associated with more than one unique label (5.7 average name types per object).
 An example is shown in Figure \ref{fig:dataset_variability} (middle).
 When describing the object in the red box, most annotators referred to it as `chair', while around 30\% said `sofa', and the remaining ones used `couch' and `armchair'.
-The images in ManyNames are classified into 7 domains (e.g., vehicles, people, etc.): for computational constraints, we evaluated 300 randomly sampled objects from each domain.
-Differently from NOUN, here we examine production preferences on a more fine-grained level using the actual distribution over multiple labels.
+The images in ManyNames are classified into 7 domains (e.g., vehicles, people, animals, etc.): for computational constraints, we evaluated 300 randomly sampled objects from each domain.
+Different from NOUN, we examine production preferences on a more fine-grained level using the actual distribution over multiple labels.